Azure/portaldocs/portal-sdk/generated/portalfx-extension-accessibility.md

 In Knockout views, content owners can add special interactivity via the `fxclick` API.
 The `fxclick` API will add the proper keyboard binding support based on the element calculated role.

->**NOTE**: While the `fxclick` API will manage tabbability, it will not manage accessible role and attributes.
+>**Note**: While the `fxclick` API will manage tabbability, it will not manage accessible role and attributes.
 Content owners should ensure they either use a proper semantic element like `button` or assign a `role` attribute, while also managing any relevant `aria-*` attributes for that role.

 <a name="accessibility-what-the-framework-provides-focus-management"></a>
 ### Focus management